Flights have been grounded at Wellington Airport as disruption from the most severe cold snap in decades spreads over the country.

 Quake damaged homes in Christchurch are suffering again in the

+snow.
 See video footage of snow falling in

 Hundreds of residents in Sumner, Leeston and Banks Peninsula had their power cut off.